nimblemachines/akai-lpd8/README.md

 tiny, but I got it working, plugged in the LDP8, and was quickly seeing MIDI when using Pd's "Test audio and MIDI" patch.

-Within a day of messing around I was able to send a sysex message to the device and read one of the presets.
-After a second day I managed to send a sysex to _set_ a preset.
-On the third day I wrote some Lua code to convert between numeric and human-readable formats.
+I had three tasks:

+* using Pd, send a sysex message to the device to read a preset;
+* using Pd, send a sysex message to _set_ a preset;
+* write Lua code to convert presets between numeric and human-readable formats.

 The tools are simple, perhaps a bit primitive, but eminently useful.
 And, after all, this isn't something you do every day.
-You figure out how you intend to use the device, you write a few presets, program them, and then forget about it.
+You figure out how you intend to use the device, you write a few presets, send them to the device to program it, and then forget about it.

 The Pd code lives in the `puredata/` subdirectory, and consists of three patch
 files:

 * `puredata/input-test.pd`
-* `puredata/sysex-in-experiments.pd`
+* `puredata/get-presets.pd`
 * `puredata/set-presets.pd`

 This is probably the order you will want to use them in. `input-test` is great